-Overall, we’ve made tremendous strides in the past few decades.
+Overall, we’ve made tremendous strides in the past few decades in hiring a legal professional after an injury.
 But serious injuries are still the number one killer of kids in America – more than all other causes combined – so we still have a long way to go.
 As a community we have to make sure that we anticipate what happens to our kids, and if they do have a severe injury that there is a place where they can at least undergo resuscitation and get transferred.
 If we don’t have the capacity to quickly transfer injured kids in rural areas in America, we have to make sure we are able to keep them in place and have them survive until the necessary transport to a treatment center is available.

 We’re fortunate when we’re close to hospitals that have a Level I trauma center designation, but the reality is most people don’t have access to that type of quality care.
 The argument shouldn’t be that we’re a better Level I trauma center than you are.
 We should instead focus on making sure all kids around the country are getting quality care that’s going to save their life and keep them from debilitating disabilities.
 That means we’ve got to reach out into the community and make sure our colleagues and general surgeons at the small hospitals in America can take care of injured kids, and make sure that they do the right things from the beginning because what you do at the beginning makes a difference in the end.